videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start-ILS.md

 #### Final Output

-We are done with implementation of customised video calling app in reeact js using Video SDK.
+We are done with implementation of customised video calling app in react js using Video SDK.
 To explore more features go through Basic and Advanced features.

 <img width="100%" src="/img/quick-start/ils-final-output.gif"/>